HoshinoTouko/QUICPresentation/[Paper] The QUIC Transport Protocol- Design and Internet-Scale Deployment.md

 $(g^a+K p)^b mod\ p = [g^{ab} + C_b^1g^{a-1}p K + C_b^2g^{a-2}(p K)^2 + ... + (p K)^a]\ mod\ p$

 $= g^{ab}mod\ p$

-### REJ Message from Server

-- server’s long-term Diffie-Hellman public value
-- a certificate chain authenticating the server
-- a signature of the server config using the private key from the leaf certificate of the chain
-- a source-address token: an authenticated-encryption block that contains the client’s publicly visible IP address (as seen at the server) and a timestamp by the server.

-### Version Negotiation

-A QUIC client proposes a version to use for the connection in the first packet of the connection and encodes the rest of the handshake using the proposed version.
-If the server does not speak the client-chosen version, it forces version negotiation by sending back a Version Negotiation packet to the client carrying all of the server’s supported versions, causing a round trip of delay before connection establishment.

 ## Loss Recovery